cuogne/Socket-ParallelDownloader/README.md

-# Socket - Parallel Downloader
+# Socket - Transfer File with Python
 > A project about Socket of Computer Networking in HCMUS

 > Note: This product is currently in the testing phase and is not yet complete.